dOb-p/magnetchallenge-2/tutorials/tutorial-1/Readme.md

 This folder hosts the Training and Testing example code, data, and tools needed for next-step autoregressive prediction in MagNet Challenge 2.
 We recommend Google Colab for testing these files.
 A regular (free) Google Colab account should be able to rapidly perform the demo training.

 ## Let us know if you need help to get access to Google Colab Pro.
-We may be able to cover the cost of Google Colab Pro if needed. ##
+We may be able to cover the cost of a few Google Colab Pro accounts, if needed. ##

 Currently 7 files are included: